emilianvrd/Maneuvers/Fantasy maneuvers/Flourishes.md

 This Spell dispels any darkness in its area that was created by a Spell.

-You can use this Flourish three times per day.
+You can use this Flourish once per day.

 ### Bless
 Buff, Spell\
 1 action\
 Blessings from beyond help your companions strike true.
 Each creature of your choice within 12m of you gains a +1 status bonus to attack rolls and damage rolls for 1 minute.

-You can use this Flourish three times per day.
+You can use this Flourish once per day.

 ### Burning Inferno
 Fire, Spell\
 2 actions\
 Waves of flames expands outwards from you.
 Each creature other than you within 10m of you must make a Dexterity saving throw or take 5d6 Fire damage.
 For the next minute, each creature other than you that starts its turn in the area must make a Dexterity saving throw or take 5d6 Fire damage.

-You can use this flourish three times per day.
+You can use this flourish once per day.

 ### Chef
 Heal, Buff\
 10 minutes\
 You know how to cook delicious and restorative foods.
 By spendig 10 minutes cooking food, you can create food for up to 10 people.
-A person that spends a minute eating the food regains 20hp and gains a +1 status bonus to attack rolls for 1 hour.
+A person that spends a minute eating the food regains 15hp and gains a +1 status bonus to attack rolls for 1 hour.

 A person can benefit from this flourish only once per day.

 ### Cone of Cold
 Cold, Spell\
 2 actions\
 Icy cold rushes forth from your hands.
 Each creature in a 16m cone must make a Might saving throw against your Spell save DC or take 8d8 Cold damage.
 On a critical failure, the target is partly encased in ice and is slowed 1 until the end of its next turn.
-Y

-ou can use this Flourish three times per day.
+You can use this Flourish once per day.

 ### Dazing Blow
 Daze\